CokeFung/ethernaut-solver/README.md

 # Ethernaut Solver (Hardhat)
 Solving ethernaut by using Hardhat (with ethers.js)

+## unsolved template
+for those who need a template for solving ethernaut, I have created an `unsolved` branch for ya. you can copy the template and do whatever you want (for learning only).

 ## Note
 ### create test script template
 0. Add new levels to `contracts` directory